mrkjstnyap/cmj-inkwell.github.io/_tabs/about.md

   <div class="about-us-description">
     <p> Hello and welcome to our blog 👋. </p>

   <p> CMJ (Carly & MJ) Ink Well is a project created for sharing our personal thoughts and discussions, exploring the intricacies of modern relationships, society, culture, technology, and philosophy within an ever-increasing complex world.
-We love cats and poems.</p>
+But most importantly, we love cats 🐈🐈‍⬛</p>

   </div>